|1bitrepresents | Home|

 I'm currently using:

-Oracle Linux on an Intel Xeon (to great delight)
+Oracle Linux on an Intel Xeon and i7 (to great delight)

 IntelliJ IDEA (Java programming)

 Java and Java JDK (the MVC paradigm seems to work quite nicely here)

 VisualWorks Smalltalk (to great delight)

 My favorite operating systems that I've ever used: